AP Top 25 Takeaways: Before 1st CFP rankings, field trimmed

 The last weekend before the College Football Playoff rankings debut shook loose some hopefuls, clearing the clutter before the last month of the season.

 No. 9 Florida?
 Done.
 No. 18 Iowa?
 There will be no Hawkeyes run.
-No. 6 Texas is now a fringe contender after being on the short of Saturday's most significant upset.
+No. 6 Texas?
+Now a fringe contender at best after being on the short end of Saturday's most significant upset, and one of eight ranked teams to lose to unranked teams this past weekend.

 However, don't count out No. 14 Washington State just yet.
 The Cougars are the Pac-12's long shot last hope.
 If you're a fan of playoff chaos, Mike Leach might be your man.